ycm-core/YouCompleteMe/README.md

 Vim.
 Look at the features included: `+python/dyn` for Python 2 and `+python3/dyn` for Python 3.
 Take note of the Vim architecture, i.e. 32 or 64-bit.
 It will be important when choosing the Python installer.
 We recommend using a 64-bit client.
-[Daily updated copies of 32-bit and 64-bit Vim with Python 2 and Python 3 support][vim-win-download] are available.
+[Daily updated installers of 32-bit and 64-bit Vim with Python 2 and Python 3 support][vim-win-download] are available.

 Add the line: